8ft0/study-guide/README.md

-# cheatsheets
+# Study Guide
-selection of cheat sheets for onboarding
+selection of guides for interview prep, onboarding, etc